Ductal lavage: Ductal Lavage and Detection for Breast Cancer

 There is much controversy around whether or not does ductal lavage actually help detect breast cancer.
-Earlier researches, in particular, have deemed it has a good tool for risk assessment for breast cancer.
+Earlier researchers, in particular, have deemed it has a good tool for risk assessment for breast cancer.
 Though a 2004 study led by researchers at Northwestern Memorial Hospital, which also appeared in the Journal of the National Cancer Institute, argued that ductal lavage might not be an effective method for detecting breast cancer.
 Seema Khan, M.D., the lead author of the study and the interim director of the Lynn Sage Comprehensive Breast Center and surgeon at Northwestern Memorial Hospital explained, "This study raises serious questions about the utility of ductal lavage as a cancer detection test and shows us that women should not be offered ductal lavage as a method of breast cancer detection.
 Mammography and physical examination remain the most effective methods of early detection.
 Ductal lavage does remain promising as a method for obtaining more information about the level of breast cancer risk."